kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 ## 4. Design Direction & Visual Decisions

 ### 4.1.
-Proposed Design Direction
+Chosen Design Direction
 **Direction:** Minimalist Focus

-> [!NOTE]
-> **Pending User Validation:** This proposed direction is a starting point.
-The final direction will be chosen collaboratively after reviewing the 6-8 design mockups in the `ux-design-directions.html` artifact (which still needs to be generated).

-This direction prioritizes a clean, unobtrusive interface with minimal distractions, allowing users to focus on the core task of finding and booking lessons.
+This direction was chosen collaboratively after reviewing several mockups in the `ux-design-directions.html` showcase.
+It prioritizes a clean, unobtrusive interface with minimal distractions, allowing users to focus on the core task of finding and booking lessons.
 It leverages ample whitespace and a clear visual hierarchy to guide the user's attention.

 **Layout Decisions:**
 -   **Navigation Pattern:** Top navigation bar for primary actions, with a hamburger menu for secondary navigation (mobile-first approach).